MisaWorkGroup/Ph1gr0s-Emulator/README.md

 An emulator for the rhythm game 'Phigros', based on [Pixi.js](https://github.com/pixijs/pixijs), forked from [lchzh3473/lchzh3473.github.io](https://github.com/lchzh3473/lchzh3473.github.io).

 # This is a FRESH NEW VERSION!
-We decided to rewrite the whole project with [MithrilJS](https://mithril.js.org/) and our own-designed style!
+We decided to rewrite the whole project with ~~[MithrilJS](https://mithril.js.org/) and~~ our own-designed style!

 If you're interested in helping us for developing this fresh new version, you can contact me on [Telegram](https://t.me/HIMlaoS_Misa).

-Note that this version doesn't be published on neither GitHub Pages nor my own server.
+Note that this version is published on neither GitHub Pages nor my own server.

 ## Warning!
 This project is still testing.